plmercereau/graphql-query-schema/README.md

 ### to do

 - Urql / Apollo tests
+- get rid of `variableType` and `enumType` now the schema is available on runtime
 - Types testing
 - Custom argument transformer e.g. nested / not nested, `_` or `__` or nothing, etc.
 - Test with other Hasura settings e.g. naming conventions
+- Pick the best `grapqhl-codegen` naming convention
 - Multiple operations
   - Maybe: `client.query({ todos: { id: true }, users: { email: true } })`
 - CI